trulience/public/demo-app/README.md

 Still in beta.

-## Run following command to git it working
+## Run the following commands to get it working

 ```
 npm install